-ERCOT is also overseen by the Public Utility Commission of Texas (PUCT), which is a state regulatory agency that manages utilities in the state.
+ERCOT is still overseen by the Public Utility Commission of Texas (PUCT), which is the state regulatory agency that manages utilities in the state.

 How is ERCOT Funded?

 As of April 2021, ERCOT states that it is funded by a System Administration Fee of 55.5 per megawatt-hour (MWh).
 For most Texans, this means around 50-60¢ of your electricity bill is going to fund ERCOT every month.

 It's important to note that ERCOT does not dictate these prices.
 The PUCT sets electricity prices for ERCOT and other utility providers in the state.

 ERCOT stands for the Electric Reliability Council of Texas.
 It’s the nonprofit entity that manages most of Texas’s electric grid.

 Nobody really owns ERCOT.
 It is an independent organization that was created back in 1970 to ensure a more stable grid in Texas.
 It’s run by a board of directors and is overseen by the Public Utilities Commission of Texas (PUCT).

 No. ERCOT manages around 90% of all the electricity in the state, but there are still parts of Texas in the jurisdiction of balancing authorities outside the state.

 ERCOT does not sell electricity.
 Residents and businesses get their electricity from retail electricity providers in Texas.

 ERCOT does not own any electric infrastructure.
 Texas utility companies own and maintain transmission lines and equipment.